Reconnect with Your Spouse

 If you absolutely can’t find or afford a babysitter, take your kiddos to the local McDonald’s play area and enjoy a cup of coffee with your spouse while the kids play.

 There you have it, my friends!
+I hope you found something on my cute dates list!
 Spend some time improving your marriage by giving your loved one some of your time.
 You do not need to spend a lot to build your relationship.
 After having kids, it is hard to find that time, but with these ideas, all you have to do is put your date on the calendar.
 You will be thankful you did.
 Your kids will notice the difference.
 Reconnect and you will be like my grandparents.
-They just celebrate 66 years of marriage.
+They just celebrated 66 years of marriage.
+(Update: My grandfather passed away in November 2016 but watching my Grandmother care for him daily after all of this time, was a beautiful act of true unselfish love.)
 I wish this for all of you.

 Please leave me a comment about how you reconnect with your spouse.
 I would love to hear from you!